//

 GETTING STARTED: What do I have to do?

-First, you must go to a special web site called SONA (http://pennstate.sona-systems.com/).
-When you arrive, you will log in using your PSU access ID (e.g., xyz123) and your regular PSU password.
-Once you initially log in, you will be asked to answer a few short questions.
-One of the main questions you will answer is if you want to participate in research or complete alternative assignments instead.
-Most students participate in research, but there are some exceptions where a student may choose to complete alternative assignments instead.
-You will be asked some basic demographic questions that can help researchers determine if you are eligible for particular studies throughout the semester.
-IMPORTANT: You must be 18 years or older to participate in research.
-Please see information below if you are under 18 years.
+First, you must go to the SONA (http://pennstate.sona-systems.com/).
+When you arrive, you will log in using your Penn State access ID (e.g., xyz123) and your regular Penn State password.
+Once you initially log in, you will be asked to answer a few short demographic questions that can help researchers determine if you are eligible for specific studies throughout the semester.

-Second, each student in PSYCH 100 and PSYCH 105 on the University Park Campus must sign-up and participate in 6 total “hours” or “credits” of research.
-You will sign-up via the SONA website indicated in step 1 above.
 Partial credit is awarded for students who participate in less than 6 “hours” or “credits”.
-Most studies are 1 hour long or less.
-You have until the last week of classes (before final’s week) to complete the 6 required “hours” or “credits”
+Most studies and alternative assignments are 1 hour long or less.
+You have until the last week of classes (before finals week) to complete the 6 required “hours” or “credits”.

-Third, you MUST check your PSU email regularly for Subject Pool/SONA information.
-Sometimes email about SONA is inadvertently filtered into your junk mail or spam folders.
+Please check your Penn State email regularly for Subject Pool/SONA information.
+Sometimes email about SONA are inadvertently filtered into your junk mail or spam folders.
 Please check these folders to make sure that you do not miss out on important SONA information.

 What if I am 17 now, but will turn 18 during the semester?